Fixation index

 The fixation index (FST) is a measure of population differentiation due to genetic structure.
 It is frequently estimated from genetic polymorphism data, such as single-nucleotide polymorphisms (SNP) or microsatellites.
 Developed as a special case of Wright's F-statistics, it is one of the most commonly used statistics in population genetics.
+Its values range from 0 to 1, with 0 being no differentiation and 1 being complete differentiation.